dogelayer/doginals-play/README.md

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️

 Use this wallet for inscribing only!
-Always inscribe from this wallet to a different address, e.g. one you created with Woof Wallet.
+Always inscribe from this wallet to a different address.
 This wallet is not meant for storing funds or inscriptions.

 ## Prerequisites